Pulliam Grant to Strengthen Legal Advocacy for Foster Kids

 PHOENIX, Arizona, August 5, 2020 – Generation Justice will create a one-stop education and legal information center for those charged with protecting Arizona’s foster children, thanks to a $150,000, two-year grant from the Nina Mason Pulliam Charitable Trust.

-“We are so appreciative of the Nina Mason Pulliam Charitable Trust’s investment in the foster care community,” said Gen Justice founder and CEO Darcy Olsen.
+“We are so appreciative of the Nina Mason Pulliam Charitable Trust’s investment in the foster care community,” said Gen Justice CEO Darcy Olsen.
 “This grant will help thousands of abandoned and abused children in the dependency court system.”

 “Gen Justice developed a strong pilot program that helps caregivers and child welfare professionals better advocate for children in the foster system,” said Gene D’Adamo, president and CEO, Nina Mason Pulliam Charitable Trust.
 “We’re pleased to invest in expanding the program to increase the number of strong, educated advocates leading Arizona’s foster children toward greater stability.”